List of Polish submissions for the Academy Award for Best International Feature Film

 Poland has submitted films for the Academy Award for Best International Feature Film on a regular basis since 1963.
 The Oscar is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

+As of 2025, Poland has been nominated thirteen times, and won only once for Ida (2015) by Paweł Pawlikowski.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+Poland first nomination was 1963's Knife in the Water by Roman Polanski, which is also the director's only Polish film, he went to win an Academy Award for Best Director four decades later.

+Andrzej Wajda represented Poland for a record nine times, and four of his films received nominations (The Promised Land, The Maids of Wilko, Man of Iron and Katyń), also a record.

+Agnieszka Holland is the only woman to be nominated representing Poland, for 2011's In Darkness.

+Paweł Pawlikowski was nominated twice, winning in 2013, alongside a nomination for the Academy Award for Best Director for 2019's Cold War.

+Polish filmmaker legend Jerzy Skolimowski received his first nomination in 2022, for the comedy-drama EO.